Definition of religion: Religion as a modern Western construct

 Fresco of St. Augustine of Hippo, Maria Steinbach.
 Saint Augustine was a Christian theologian and the bishop of Hippo Regius in north Africa and is viewed as one of the most important Church Fathers in Western Christianity for his writings.
 Among his most important works are The City of God, On Christian Doctrine and Confessions.

 A number of scholars have pointed out that the terminology used in the study of religion in the West derives from Judeo-Christian tradition, and that the basic assumptions of religion as an analytical category are all Western in origin.
 This idea was first raised by Wilfred Cantwell Smith in his 1962 book, The Meaning and End of Religion.
 Among the main proponents of this theory of religion are Daniel Dubuisson, Timothy Fitzgerald, Talal Asad, and Jason Ānanda Josephson Storm.
 These social constructionists argue that religion is a modern concept that developed from Christianity and was then applied inappropriately to non-Western cultures.

 While few would dispute that the concept of religion does have a historical genealogy, there is some disagreement about what the Western origin of the term has meant historically.
 Some such as Tomoko Masuzawa have felt that the equation of religion with Christianity diminished other traditions, especially in the study of comparative religions as it developed during the high point of Western imperialism.
 Others have felt that this sort of criticism overestimates the influence that Western academic thought had on the rest of the world.

 Daniel Dubuisson, a French anthropologist, argues that the idea of religion has changed a lot over time and that one cannot fully understand its development by relying on consistent use of the term, which "tends to minimize or cancel out the role of history".
 "What the West and the history of religions in its wake have objectified under the name 'religion' is ... something quite unique, which could be appropriate only to itself and its own history."
-He notes that St. Augustine's definition of religio differed from the way we used the modern word religion.
+He notes that St. Augustine's definition of religio differed from the way we use the modern word religion.